nambanhh/shub_mcq_assistant/README.md

 TestNumber = <enter your test number>
 ```
 **WARNING:** Your account must have already joined in the class which contains the test that you want to get answers from.

 Configurations
 ------

-In config.ini, under `[SETTINGS]` section, you can change the csv file name\
+In config.ini, under `[SETTINGS]` section, you can change the csv file name.
 `KeyFileName = key.csv`\
-You can also change the pause time (in seconds) between each reload\
+You can also change the pause time (in seconds) between each reload.
 `SleepTime = 1`\